-My visits to both the Liberation War Museum, and the Father of the Nation Museum, were very moving experiences, and prompted me to find out more about the history of this period.
+My visits to both the Liberation War Museum and the Father of the Nation Museum were very moving experiences, and prompted me to find out more about the history of this period.

 The war museum is on Segun Bagicha road, and has interesting displays of photographs and newspaper cuttings (in English as well as in Bangla), documenting the various efforts towards liberation by the people of Bangladesh, which culminated in the 1971 Liberation War.
-Some of the photos and exhibits (including human skulls) are quite graphic.
+Some of the photos and exhibits (including human skulls) are quite visceral.
 The collection of photographs is stunning though.
-There is also footage of the 1971 concert, the first benefit concert of its kind, hosted by George Harrison et. al. to raise awareness of the genocide that was going on in Bangladesh.
+There is also footage of the 1971 concert, the first benefit concert of its kind, hosted by George Harrison et. al. to raise awareness of the genocide taking place in Bangladesh.
 I listened to a lovely piece of music by Ravi Shankar, the great Indian sitar maestro, who with Bangladeshi musician Ali Akbar Khan, had teamed up with Harrison, Bob Dylan, Eric Clapton, Leon Russell, Joan Baez and others for the concert, held in Madison Square Garden in New York.
 Joan Baez wrote a song called ‘Bangladesh’ and collected money through charity concerts.
 Allen Ginsberg visited the refugee camps in West Bengal and wrote ‘September on Jessore Road’ – see below.
 This was definitely one of the best ‘museum’ experiences I have had in a long time.
 (The Liberation War Museum website seems to have been suspended since I last logged in – not sure if it will be back.
 In the meantime, have a look here for more information, pictures, video clips etc.)

-On 26th March, Bangladeshis celebrate Independence Day – the date in 1971 when they took up arms against Pakistan.
+On the 26th March, Bangladeshis celebrate Independence Day, the date in 1971 when they took up arms against Pakistan.
 Thus began the Liberation War, which lasted till the 16th December 1971, and that date is celebrated as Victory Day.
 Anthony Mascarenhas (1928-1986) in Bangladesh: A Legacy of Blood (1986), one of his two well-respected works on this subject, estimates that during the entire nine-month liberation struggle more than 1 million Bengalis may have died at the hands of the Pakistani Army.
 (I have read some reports that put that figure nearer to 3 million.
 Furthermore, it is estimated that close to 30 million people were internally displaced as a result of the war, and up to 10 million fled to India.)

 Briefly, the immediate trigger for the war can be traced to the 1970 general elections.
 The Awami League (AL), a Bengali nationalist party led by Sheikh Mujibur Rahman, won a landslide victory in East Pakistan (now Bangladesh).
 Since the East had the larger population, this gave it an absolute majority in the national parliament.
 After West Pakistan failed to recognise the AL’s majority, Sheikh Mujib launched a secessionist uprising.
 The Pakistan Government responded with vicious military tactics, including the targeted murder of ‘intellectuals’ (including many Hindus) and mass rape.
 This eventually led to the intervention of the Indian army, and the new state of Bangladesh was declared independent on 16 December 1971.